ryogrid/anime-illust-image-searcher/README.md

 - So, I wrote simple scripts

 ## Method
-- Search Images matching with Query Texts on Latent Representation Vectors
+- Search Images matching with Query Texts on Latent Semantic Representation Vector Space
   - Vectors are generated with embedding model: Visual Transformar (ViT) Tagger x Latent Semantic Indexing (LSI)
-- LSI is Ssed for Covering Tagging Presision
+- LSI is used for Covering Tagging Presision
-  - You can use tags to search which are difficult for tagging because search index is applyed LSI
+  - You can use tags to search which are difficult for tagging because the index data which is composed of vectors is applyed LSI
   - implemented with Gensim lib
 - ( Web UI is implemented with StreamLit )